dustinpfister/blog_posts/_posts/canvas-example-ball-bounce.md

 Now for the draw method of this canvas example of bouncing balls.

 ### 2.1 - The draw ball object method

+So I will want a draw method where I pass a ball object, and then a 2d context to draw to.
+The within the body of that draw method I just draw the current state of the ball object that was passed.
+I will also like a line drawn from the center of the ball outwards a little ways in the direction of the current heading of the ball.

 ```js
 // draw a ball object